OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   Data about the reliability of the diagnostics collection system itself.
 *   Basic error reporting, which is health data about the operating system and applications running on your device.
 For example, basic error reporting tells us if an application, such as Microsoft Paint or a third-party game, hangs or crashes.

-**Full** data includes everything collected with Basic data, plus additional information about device health, device activity (also sometimes referred to as usage), and enhanced error reporting that helps Microsoft to fix and improve products and services for all users.
-We collect the following additional information at the Full level:
+**Optional diagnostic data** includes more detailed information about your device and its settings, capabilities, and device health.
+Optional diagnostic data also includes data about the websites you browse, device activity (also sometimes referred to as usage), and enhanced error reporting that helps Microsoft to fix and improve products and services for all users.
+When you choose to send Optional diagnostic data, Required diagnostic data will always be included, and we collect the following additional information:

-*   Additional data about the device, connectivity, and configuration, beyond that collected at Basic.
+*   Additional data about the device, connectivity, and configuration, beyond that collected under Required diagnostic data.
-*   Status and logging information about the health of operating system and other system components (in addition to data about the update and diagnostics systems collected at Basic).
+*   Status and logging information about the health of operating system and other system components beyond that collected about the update and diagnostics systems under Required diagnostic data.
 *   App activity, such as which programs are launched on a device, how long they run, and how quickly they respond to input.
 *   Browser activity, including browsing history and search terms, in Microsoft browsers (Microsoft Edge or Internet Explorer).
 *   Enhanced error reporting, including the memory state of the device when a system or app crash occurs (which may unintentionally contain user content, such as parts of a file you were using when the problem occurred).
 Crash data is never used for Tailored experiences as described below.

-Some of the data described above may not be collected from your device even if your Diagnostic data setting is set to Full.
-Microsoft minimizes the volume of data it collects from all devices by collecting some of the data at the Full level from only a subset of devices (sample).
+Some of the data described above may not be collected from your device even if you choose to send Optional diagnostic data.
+Microsoft minimizes the volume of Optional diagnostic data it collects from all devices by collecting some of the data from only a subset of devices (sample).
 By running the Diagnostic Data Viewer tool, you can see an icon which indicates whether your device is part of a sample and also which specific data is collected from your device.
-Instructions for how to download the Diagnostic Data Viewer tool can be found at **Start** >. **Settings** >. **Privacy** >. **Diagnostics &. feedback**.
+Instructions for how to download the Diagnostic Data Viewer tool can be found at **Start >.
+Settings >.
+Privacy >.
+Diagnostics &. feedback**.

 Specific data items collected in Windows diagnostics are subject to change to give Microsoft flexibility to collect the data needed for the purposes described.
 For example, to ensure Microsoft can troubleshoot the latest performance issue impacting users’ computing experience or update a Windows 10 device that is new to the market, Microsoft may need to collect data items that were not collected previously.
-For a current list of data types collected at both levels of diagnostics, see Windows 10 diagnostic data at the Full level or Windows 10 diagnostic data at the Basic level for the current list of data collected at Basic.
+For a current list of data types collected at **Required diagnostic data** and **Optional diagnostic data**, see Windows Required (Basic level) diagnostic events and fields or Windows 10 Optional (Full level) diagnostic data.
 We provide limited portions of error report information to partners (such as the device manufacturer) to help them troubleshoot products and services which work with Windows and other Microsoft product and services.
 They are only permitted to use this information to repair or improve those products and services.
 We may also share some aggregated, de-identified diagnostic data, such as general usage trends for Windows apps and features, with selected third parties.
 Learn more about diagnostic data in Windows 10.

 **Inking and typing Recognition**.
 You also can choose to help Microsoft improve inking and typing recognition by sending inking and typing diagnostic data.
 If you choose to do so, Microsoft will collect samples of the content you type or write to improve features such as handwriting recognition, autocompletion, next word prediction, and spelling correction in the many languages used by Windows customers.
 When Microsoft collects inking and typing diagnostic data, it is divided into small samples and processed to remove unique identifiers, sequencing information, and other data (such as email addresses and numeric values) which could be used to reconstruct the original content or associate the input to you.
 It also includes associated performance data, such as changes you manually make to text, as well as words you've added to the dictionary.
 Learn more about improving inking and typing in Windows 10.